-Action to be taken if the If aged less than 2 years provide 4CMenB in accordance with the national routine immunisation schedule (see Meningococcal Group B patient is excluded Vaccine PGD).
-Individuals requiring vaccination for occupational health reasons, should be referred to their occupational health service provider for vaccination.
-There are currently no recommendations for 4CMenB vaccination for individuals who are travelling or going to reside abroad.
-Individuals who have a history of anaphylactic allergy to latex should not be administered 4CMenB unless the benefit of vaccination outweighs the risk of an allergic reaction.
-Refer to appropriate clinician for assessment of risk: benefit - a PSD will be required.
-Individuals suffering from acute severe febrile illness should postpone immunisation until they have recovered.
+Action to be taken if the patient is excluded There are currently no recommendations for 4CMenB vaccination for individuals who are travelling or going to reside abroad. (continued) Individuals suffering from acute severe febrile illness should postpone immunisation until they have recovered.
 Immunisers should advise when the individual can be vaccinated and ensure another appointment is arranged.
-Individuals who have completed the routine 2+1 schedule for 4CMenB or received two doses of 4CMenB after their first birthday do not require further immunisation in accordance with the Green Book Chapter 22.
+Individuals who have completed the routine 2+1 schedule for 4CMenB or received two doses of 4CMenB after their first birthday do not require further immunisation in accordance with the Green Book Chapter 22 .
 Seek appropriate advice from the local Screening and Immunisation Team, local Health Protection Team or the individual's clinician as required.
 The risk to the individual of not being immunised must be taken into account.
 Document the reason for exclusion and any action taken in the individual's clinical records.
 Inform or refer to the individual's GP or a prescriber as appropriate.
-Action to be taken if the Informed consent, from the individual or a person legally able to act on patient or carer the person's behalf, must be obtained for each administration. declines treatment Advise the individual/parent/carer about the protective effects of the vaccine, the risks of infection and potential complications of disease.
+Action to be taken if the patient or carer Informed consent, from the individual or a person legally able to act on the person's behalf, must be obtained for each administration. declines treatment Advise the individual/parent/carer about the protective effects of the vaccine, the risks of infection and potential complications of disease.
 Document advice given and the decision reached.
 Inform or refer to the individual's GP or a prescriber as appropriate.
-Arrangements for As per local policy referral for medical advice
+Arrangements for referral for medical advice As per local policy